Kevin-P-Kerr/lilhttp/README.md

 Lil'Http is a small web-server written in C.  It currently supports get requests.
 It is a single threaded server that handles requests asynchrously using epoll, the linux event notification facility.
 Benchmarks will hopefully be forthcoming.

 ## How To Use It ##
-To build the server, cd into the src directory and use *make* with no arguments.After compilation, the server will be found in the bin directory.
-To run the server, invoke with one argument--the portnumber to be used.
+To build the server, cd into the src directory and use *make* with no arguments.During the build process, a directory within *src* called *bin* should be created--the compiled server will be found there.
+To run the server, invoke it with one argument--the portnumber to be used.
 For example

 		./server 8000